aidanq06/snipepublic/README.md

 # Regarding the state of Sniper/Snipebot

-Hey everyone, sorry to inform you guys, but Sniper will be discontinuing.
-Why?
+Sniper will be discontinuing for the following reasons:

 - The main library I have been using to write Sniper is now terminating (discord.py), and I can't run Sniper anymore.
 I either have to rewrite Sniper completely in a different language (I'm only proficient in python) OR I have to use a different library which I also have to rewrite Sniper for.